AustralianBioCommons/ables/participants/gap.md

 Broadly, the key aims of the Initiative are:

-+ Sequence and assemble representative Australian plant genomes across across the plant tree of life to enable better conservation, utilisation and understanding of Australia’s unique plant diversity;

 + Build genomic capacity across Australian Botanic Gardens and Herbaria to create networks collaborating in the collection, management, dissemination and application of genomic data for Australian plants;

 + Provide tools to enable genomic data to be used to identify and classify biodiversity at a range of scales and to use these tools to inform conservation management and enable better decision making.

 ## How is ABLeS supporting this work?

 This work is supported through the reference data asset creation scheme provided by ABLeS.
-The support includes 33 TB long term storage, 1 TB temoprary storage on scratch and 100 KSUs per quarter.
+The support includes 33 TB long term storage, 1 TB temoprary storage on scratch and 400 KSUs per quarter.

 ## Expected outputs enabled by participation in ABLeS

+1. Approximately 2000 samples&#39; phylogenomic assemblies of Angio-353 genes.
+The
+assemblies, and alignments and trees generated from them will be used to publish the Australian Angiosperm Tree of Life (AAToL) and will contribute data to the Plants and Fungi Tree of Life (PAFToL - led by Kew Gardens, UK).

+2. Within-species phylogenomic assemblies of Angio-353 for the genera in the GAP Stage 2 phylogenomics project.

 <br/>